Paulus (singer)

 Jean-Paulin Habans, known as Paulus (6 February 1845 - 1 June 1908), was a French singer, entertainer and theatre entrepreneur of the Belle Époque.
 Paulus created a complete transformation in popular singing style and in doing so he became the most popular male singer in Paris in the 1870s and 1880s.
 His career clearly marked a turning point in the history of French chanson: the start of the era of stardom.

 Early life and career

 Jean-Paulin Habans was born in Saint-Esprit, a suburb of Bayonne.
 While he maintained all his life that he was born into a family of small shopkeepers, in reality and according to his birth certificate his father was unknown and Habans the name of his mother, born Jeanne-Marie Habans, with no profession.
 He grew up in Bordeaux.
 After a brief education and some odd jobs as employee of a lottery agency and as clerk in a bailiff's office, he embarked upon a singing career while frequenting the goguettes.
 He made his debut in the café-concert in Paris in 1864.
-Little by little, he was programmed in the most prestigious French theatres, notably the Eldorado.
+Little by little, he was programmed in the most prestigious French theatres, notably the Eldorado (1872–1878) and the Alcazar d'Été.
 With Thérésa and Éloi Ouvrard, he was one of the first real vedettes of the caf'conc'.